 For more information, please email firstname.lastname@example.org

-The GSO Representative duties include: 1) attending monthly GSO assembly meetings to advocate student research funding and reimbursement — typically held on a Thursday evening from 6p-8p (& dinner is provided), 2) report to USURP council of any updates, and 3) help students with questions and concerns regarding the GSO awards and grants application process, as well as reimbursement applications.
+The GSO Representative shall attend monthly GSO assembly meetings to advocate student research funding and reimbursement — typically held on a Thursday evening from 6p-8p (& dinner is provided); report to USURP council of any updates; and help students with questions and concerns regarding the GSO awards and grants application process, as well as reimbursement applications.

-The APA Student Representative is responsible for generating interest & registration in APA membership, coordinating with APA-HI for emerging planner + student events, attendance at quarterly APA-HI Executive Committee meetings (which the position is a member of), providing info on monthly APA meetings/lunches, encouraging students to use APA membership resources, voting on APA-HI initiatives (within the organization), encouraging attendance & providing information for annual APA conference, and updating/managing the USURP email distribution on listserv.
+The APA Student Representative shall generate interest & registration in APA membership; coordinate with APA-HI for emerging planner + student events; attend quarterly APA-HI Executive Committee meetings (which the position is a member of); provide info on monthly APA meetings/lunches; encourage students to use APA membership resources; vote on APA-HI initiatives (within the organization); encourage attendance & provide information for annual APA conference; and update/manage the USURP email distribution on listserv.
 May partner up with Community & Alumni Outreach Coordinator to plan events (i.e. Emerging Planners meet-ups, Office Crawls, Planner On-Call list).

 This position focuses on events and networking with activities that are mostly off-campus, with special effort to learn of activities going on in Honolulu and throughout Hawaii that may be of interest to DURP students.
-They may be involved in the Friends & Alumni of DURP activities (a group currently in development) and will assist in communications to our alumni mailing lists.
+They may be involved in the DURP Ohana activities and will assist in communications to our alumni mailing lists.
 This person may team up with APA Student Representative to plan events (i.e. Emerging Planners meet-ups, Office Crawls, Planner On-Call list).

 Represents PhD interests to the council, coordinates with the council and department in relating news and activities to PhD students and the department and who hold DURP-related interests.
 Generally makes efforts and proposals to the council which foster inclusion of PhD students and student interests in USURP activities and events.